 The Children’s Rights Unit is a pan-African platform established to carry out and support pan-African research in children’s rights, provide capacity strengthening training for government, intergovernmental and non-governmental institutions and organisations, as well as advocate for the promotion and protection of children’s rights in Africa.

-So far, the Unit has carried out research on the impact of reporting on the realization of children’s rights in Africa and is currently carrying out a second research project on the extent of implementation of the African Charter on the Rights and Welfare of the Child in five countries across the continent.
-In the area of capacity strengthening, the CHR organises an advanced short course in children’s rights which has so far trained a great number of child researchers and practitioners across the continent.
-In the area of advocacy, the Unit, in collaboration with other organisations which partner with the CHR, has litigated two complaints before the African Committee of Experts on the Rights and Welfare of the Child.
+So far, the Unit has carried out researchh on the impact of reporting on the realisation of children’s rights in Africa and is currently carrying out a second research project on the extent of implementation of the African Charter on the Rights and Welfare of the Child in five countries across the continent.
+In the area of capacity strengthening, the Centre organises an advanced short course in children’s rights which has so far trained a great number of child researchers and practitioners across the continent.
+In the area of advocacy, the Unit, in collaboration with other organisations which partner with the Centre, has litigated two complaints before the African Committee of Experts on the Rights and Welfare of the Child (ACERWC).